A-j-K/kafka-k3/DEVEL.md

 ## Step 4

 You can now swap back to the other bash shell window and work on the code.
-To build changes you make swap bash shells and just rerun ```make``` and test again.
+To build changes you swap bash shells and just rerun ```make``` and test again.